nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Product scope

-**Target user profile**: Tuition center administrative staff
+**Target user profile**: Private tutors

-* has a need to manage a significant number of students
+* has a need to manage a small but significant number of students
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions